zoubohao/Deepurify/README.md

 **OR**

-Download or Copy the code in 'deepurify' file in source codes ***AND*** adds into your enviroment PATH.
+Download or Copy the code in 'deepurify' file in source codes ***AND*** Place the file in a enviroment PATH folder.

 Then, you can use Deepurify from command:
 ```